sjoerd-code/voxel-renderer-opentk/README.md

 ## How to compile:

-First you need to install the latest .NET SDK: https://dotnet.microsoft.com/en-us/download
+First you need to install the .NET 6 SDK

 To get the dependencies use:
 ``